build-on-aws/fullstack-llm-langchain-chatbot-on-aws/README.md

-## Full Stack Recommendation Engine
+## Full Stack LLM Powered Question and Answer Chatbot.

 Sample code repo that forms the base of the following tutorial:
 * [Unlock the power of Unstructured Data: From Embeddings to In Context Learning – Build a Full stack Q&A Chatbot with Langchain, and LLM Models on Sagemaker](https://buildon.aws/tutorials/fullstack-llm-langchain-chatbot-on-aws)